-The Three Lines of Defence for identifying, evaluating and managing risks
+The three lines of defence for identifying, evaluating and managing risks

-First Line of Defence Second Line of Defence Third Line of Defence It is the responsibility of senior management in each of the Group's business lines to establish and maintain effective risk management systems and to support risk management best practice.
-Comprises specialist Group support functions including: Risk, Compliance, Legal and in some cases, Finance and Human Resources.
+First line of defence Second line of defence Third line of defence It is the responsibility of senior management in each of the Group's business lines to establish and maintain effective risk management systems and to support risk management best practice.
+Comprises specialist Group support functions, including: Risk, Compliance, Legal and, in some cases, Finance and Human Resources.
 Provides independent objective assurance on the effectiveness of the management of risks across the entire Group.
 These functions provide: advice to management at Group level and operating entity level; assistance in the identification, assessment, management, measurement, monitoring and reporting of financial and non-financial risks; independent challenge to the businesses; and technical guidance.
+This is provided by the Group's Internal Audit function.